Oral Copulation with a Minor - California Penal Code 287 PC

-The penalties you may face as a result of a conviction of oral copulation with a minor depend on several circumstances, and our sex crime defense attorneys will explain everything to you in detail and use our skill, knowledge, and legal strategy to get you the best possible results.
+The penalties you may face due to a conviction of oral copulation with a minor depend on several circumstances.
+Our sex crime defense attorneys will explain everything to you in detail and use our skills, knowledge, and legal strategy to get you the best possible results.

 To convict a person of Oral Copulation with a Minor, the government must prove under CALCRIM 1082: